mattmuroya/poet-instant-messenger/README.md

 ### 3. Configure environment variables

-Poet requires several _environment variables_ to run.
-An environment variable is a variable set by whatever "process" is running your application.
+Poet requires several _environment variables_.
+An environment variable is a variable set by whatever process is running your application.
 In production, this process is your hosting platform (Poet runs on [Heroku](https://www.heroku.com/)).
 In development, this process is your local dev server.